St. Charles Borromeo Seminary

 The mission of the seminary is to provide a faith community, based on the standards of the Faith Based Organization as supported by the laws of the United States, the statutes of the state of Missouri and operate under the precepts of supporting clauses of the Hague Convention.

 The seminary provides the necessary training to allow clergy to operate under the canons, rubrics, beliefs and ethical guidelines of the parent organization and associated elements.
 There is no claim, real or imagined, that this training fits any need within other organizations.
 We do declare, that if approached to use the seminary for their needs, it is done so as a free will effort with no guarantees, real or imagined, that the requesting organizations goals will be met.
+None the less, the organization has paid all due diligence in the curriculum design to be the equivalent equal to most private, regional or nationally recognized seminaries.

 We do declare that the processes, procedures and standards are the sole property of the United Episcopal Catholic Communion and the integral St. Charles Borromeo Seminary and the Coalition of Independent Christian Seminaries.
 It is agreed in principle that the processes, procedures and standards will be utilized of free will, with no claim of warranty real or implied.
 It is fully understood that the processes, procedures and standards are designed to elevate credibility and unity within the organizations that may desire to use them.